getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Sentry supports un-minifying JavaScript via source maps.
 This lets you view source code context obtained from stack traces in their original untransformed form, which is particularly useful for debugging minified code (e.g. UglifyJS), or transpiled code from a higher-level language (e.g. TypeScript, ES6).

 When you're using the Sentry JavaScript SDK, the SDK automatically fetches the source code and source maps by scraping the URLs within the stack trace.
 However, you may have legitimate reasons for [disabling the JavaScript source fetching in Sentry](https://blog.sentry.io/2018/07/17/source-code-fetching).

-**[Mimi note: How do you "turn on" Source Maps?
-This feels like an important question to answer right away.
-Added Generating Source Maps below.]**

 &nbsp;
 ### Generating Source Maps